Euroscepticism

 Eurobarometer surveys of EU citizens show that trust in the EU and its institutions declined strongly from 2007 to 2015.
 In that period, it was consistently below 50%.
 A 2009 survey showed that support for EU membership was lowest in the United Kingdom (UK), Latvia, and Hungary.
 By 2016, the countries viewing the EU most unfavourably were the UK, Greece, France, and Spain.
 The 2016 United Kingdom European Union membership referendum resulted in a 51.9% vote in favour of leaving the EU (Brexit), a decision that came into effect on 31 January 2020.

 Since 2015, trust in the EU has risen in most EU countries as a result of falling unemployment rates and the end of the migrant crisis.
 A post-2019 election Eurobarometer survey showed that 68% of citizens support the EU, the highest level since 1983; however, sentiment that things are not going in the right direction in the EU had increased to 50%.
+Trust in the EU had increased significantly at the beginning of the COVID-19 pandemic with levels varying across member states.

-Trust in the EU had increased significantly at the beginning of the COVID-19 pandemic with levels varying from member state to member state.
+In March 2025, support for the European Union reached an all-time high among citizens of EU members states.
+A Eurobarometer poll conducted in January and February found that 74% of EU citizens believe their country’s membership in the bloc is beneficial, the highest level recorded since the question was first introduced in 1983.
+The decline in Euroscepticism has been attributed to growing security concerns amid ongoing geopolitical instability, including the continuation of Russia’s invasion of Ukraine and renewed transatlantic tensions under Donald Trump, who has been critical of NATO and the European Union.